Ireland Family Bike Tour: Cycling Connemara With Kids

 It started raining about 5 minutes from our hotel, but it didn’t last long.
 Just goes to show you shouldn’t put too much weight in weather forecasts around here.
 It’s best to prepare for all kinds of weather and just go and have fun, no matter what the sky is doing.

-It took us 1 hour and 50 minutes to go 15.5 miles / 25 km.
-The scenery was stunning and was a fitting end to an amazing self-guided Connemara bike tour.
+It took us 1 hour and 50 minutes to go 25 km (15.5 miles).
+The scenery was stunning and was a fitting end to our amazing self-guided family bike tour in Connemara, Ireland.

 To be honest, at the outset of this trip we were a little worried whether it was going to be too much for the kids.
 We needn’t have worried; they did awesome.
 Even when the rain was pouring down on us, they amazed us with their energy, resilience and positive attitudes.

-The Connemara region also did not disappoint.
+The Connemara region of Ireland also did not disappoint.
 It packed in an incredible amount of beautiful natural scenery and just enough history and culture to keep us interested.

 Green Marble Tours did an excellent job.
 Their trip information package gave us interesting information about the region and the places we would be cycling.
 Their route maps and detailed directions gave us confidence as we set out each day.
 The equipment was in great shape and was well maintained, with help only a phone call away, we felt safe taking our family on the road.

-We would travel with Green Marble Tours again and would recommend their Family Connemara Adventure to anyone.
+We would travel with Green Marble Tours again and would recommend their Connemara Family Adventure to anyone looking for an Ireland family bike tour.

 two adults cycling pulling a bike trailer and one kid on a tag-a-long with text overlay Ireland Cycling with Kids